A. B. Freeman School of Business

 Master of Management in Energy

 The Master of Management in Energy (MME) program is designed for students with quantitative backgrounds who are seeking specialized industry knowledge in preparation for fast-track careers in energy.
 The MME program consists of course work in data analysis, economics, finance, modeling, risk management and trading.
-The program requires 36 credit hours and begins in the summer.
+The program requires 30 credit hours and begins in the summer.
 It can be completed the following May or in the following December to allow time for a summer internship.
+A 4+1 program option is available for Tulane undergraduate students.

 Doctor of Philosophy